ubccpsc/310/resources/other/async.md

 });
 ```

-While both the `.then` and `.catch` function are optional, the result of the async call cannot be retrieved without including `.then`, and difficult-to-dianose errors can arise if `.catch` is omitted as the promise will silently fail.
+While both the `.then` and `.catch` function are optional, the result of the async call cannot be retrieved without including `.then`, and difficult-to-diagnose errors can arise if `.catch` is omitted as the promise will silently fail.

 <a href="#singleAsync"></a>
 #### With async/await

-The async/await version of the code _almost_ looks like syncronous code.
-Only two differences exist: first, the `await` keyword specifies that the code following the call depends on the result and computation should be yielded.
+The async/await version of the code _almost_ looks like synchronous code.
+Only two differences exist: first, the `await` keyword specifies that the code following the call depends on the result and computation should be yielded until the async method has completed.
 Second, while not shown below, methods using the `await` keyword must be declared `async` in their method declaration.

 ```typescript
 try {